 - Statute of Limitations for breach of contract: 10 years

 West Virginia requires that any non-compete agreement must have a reasonable time limit.

 West Virginia requires that non-compete agreements must have reasonable geographical limitations.

 West Virginia courts have ruled that there must be mutual consideration to support a non-compete agreement in which both parties make mutual promises or give and receive something of value.
 New consideration is required to support a non-compete agreement entered into after the start of employment.

 Special provisions of West Virginia law govern physician-employees.
-The Physicians’ Freedom of Practice Act provides that a non-compete agreement governing a physician may only have a one-year time limit, and may have a maximum geographical restriction of thirty (30) road miles from the physician’s place of practice as an employee.
+The Physicians’ Freedom of Practice Act provides that a non-compete agreement governing a physician may only have a one-year time limit and a maximum geographical restriction of thirty (30) road miles from the physician’s place of practice as an employee.
 The statute also contains a provision that forbids the enforcement of the non-compete agreement when the employer terminates the relationship.

-If one provision of a non-compete agreement is found to be unreasonable and invalid, the court may rework the restriction to make it enforceable, if the balance of the agreement is otherwise reasonable, under the so-called “blue pencil” doctrine.
+If one provision of a non-compete agreement is found to be unreasonable and invalid, the court may rework the restriction to make it enforceable if the balance of the agreement is otherwise reasonable under the so-called “blue pencil” doctrine.

 West Virginia Non-Compete Agreement Sample